Abel Design Group

 3221 Milam Street, Suite 1, Houston, TX 77006

 Content is a collaborative architecture firm that specializes in design and small-scale commercial projects.
 Most of its work is with offices, retail stores, and private homes but its foray into the Houston food and drink scene has been a jittering success.
-Its five-person, in-house team list is topped by Jesse Hager, a LEED Accredited Professional who was the 2017 Ben Brewer Award recipient for Architect of the Year, and Heather Rowell, who focuses on sustainable design and a Master of Architecture graduate from Rice University in 2009.
+Its six-person, in-house team list is topped by Jesse Hager, a LEED Accredited Professional who was the 2017 Ben Brewer Award recipient for Architect of the Year.
 Content has won two AIA Houston Design Awards, and the firm’s first restaurant in Houston, Honeymoon Cafe, was included in a Zagat list of five Houston restaurants with stunning design.

 Gin Design Group